The Shirt Scandal

 Huddersfield’s jersey will now stand out as it’ll be the only shirt in the Football League without a sponsor.
 Those that know why will think back to this campaign and Paddy Power.
 And when those that don’t know why ask, they’ll be directed to the Save Our Shirts campaign.
 And Paddy Power.

 Shirt sponsorship has existed for a long time and it isn’t to everyone’s liking.
 Obviously not Paddy Power’s.
 Whether their campaigns catches on remains to be seen but it’s a positive step for those who want a clean-of-sponsors football shirt.

-And whether you’re for, neutral or against the movement, there’s no denying the genius of Paddy Power’s marketing.
+And whether you’re for, neutral or against the movement, there’s no denying Paddy Power’s genius marketing.
 They’ve gotten huge brand exposure this week and if their #SaveOurShirts campaign takes off, they’ll continue to do so.